Professor Charlotte Watts PhD FMedSci

 - F: +44 (0)20 7927 2701

-Charlotte Watts is Head of the Social and Mathematical Epidemiology Group and founding director of the Gender, Violence and Health Centre, in the Department for Global Health and Development.
-Originally trained as a mathematician, with further training in epidemiology, economics and social science methods, she has more than fifteen years experience in international HIV and violence research, and brings a strong multi-disciplinary perspective to the complex challenge of addressing HIV and violence against women.
+Charlotte Watts is Head of the Social and Mathematical Epidemiology Group and founder of the Gender, Violence and Health Centre, in the Department for Global Health and Development.
+Originally trained as a mathematician, with further training in epidemiology, economics and social science methods, she has twenty years experience in international HIV and violence research, and brings a strong multi-disciplinary perspective to the complex challenge of addressing HIV and violence against women.

 She is a member of the Peer Review Board for the UK Economic and Social Research Council, and has reviewed grants for NIH, the UK MRC, the South African MRC, CIMH, and the EU.